Foursails/aurelia-plus/README.md

 ## Upload Custom Element

-*aurelia-plus/upload-custom-element*

 **Module Name**: *aurelia-plus/upload-custom-element*

 The native html `<input type="file" />` element looks like a button, but it has quirky behavior and doesn't behave like a normal button.
-The upload custom element adds an `<upload>` element that looks and behaves like a button, but opens file select dialog.
+The upload custom element adds an `<upload>` element that looks and behaves like a button and opens file select dialog.

 ### Bindings